-AT SCHOOL: For NCEA it is expected that students will have completed Graphics to a satisfactory standard at previous levels.
-Further information can be found on the DVC area of the Ultranet.
+AT SCHOOL: For NCEA it is expected that students will have completed DVC to a satisfactory standard at previous levels.

-YEAR 10 LEVEL 1 LEVEL 2 LEVEL 3 Students will develop their skills and practice by undertaking 3 briefs interspersed with class lessons covering the design process.
-Students will develop their design process further including annotations which involve writing evaluative notes.
-They will be extending their design skills and language.
-DVC at Level 2 challenges students to develop an aesthetic awareness and an appreciation of design's impact on society and the environment DVC at Level 3 challenges students to develop the ability to work independently, creating innovation and knowledge in the design elements.
+YEAR 10 LEVEL 1 LEVEL 2 LEVEL 3

+Students will develop their skills and practice by undertaking 3 briefs design process further DVC at Level 2 challenges students to develop an aesthetic awareness and an DVC at Level 3 challenges students to develop the ability to work

+interspersed with class lessons covering the design involve writing evaluative notes.
+They will be appreciation of design's impact on society and the independently, creating innovation and knowledge

+process. extending their design skills and language. environment in the design elements.

-DVC (GRAPHICS) YEAR 10 Optional
+DVC YEAR 10 Optional

-Entry Requirements:
+Entry Requirements: Open

-Open

-Freehand drawing and design development
+Course outline: Freehand drawing and design d

 Changing rooms, instrumental and freehand drawing and rendering

-2D and 3D drawing techniques

-Green fingers, landscaped drawing and rendering
+2D and 3D drawing techniques Green fingers, landscaped drawing and rendering Worksheets and drawing equipment

-Cost: Worksheets and drawing equipment
+Cost:

 DVC LEVEL 1 Optional

-Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have practice, qualitative judgement innovation and presentation skills
+Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have at least one year's experience in the subject at Year 10.

-Course outline: Level 1 Graphics is based around the key concepts of visual communication, design, graphics
+Course outline: Level 1 Graphics is based aroun

+practice, qualitative judgement cills

-Design inspired by an influential designer
+• Design inspired by an

-Product design - developing design ideas
+Cont Product design - deve

-Cost: Worksheets and drawing equipment

-Assessment: Up to 18 credits - 12 credits internal and 6 credits external standard.
+Cost:Worksheets and drawing equipmentAssessment:Up to 18 credits - 12 credits internal and 6 credits external

+op to 18 creats - 12 creats int

 DVC LEVEL 2 Optional

-Entry Requirements: It is expected that students will have completed the subject at Level 1 to a satisfactory practice, qualitative judgement and innovation:
+Entry Requirements: It is expected that students will standard. have completed the subject at Level 1 to a satisfactory

-Course outline: Level 2 Graphics is based around the key concepts of visual communication, design, graphics

-• Design and Society - related to an influential designer or era

-• Identity Design - develop a logo for a café, café Design - design proposal

-Cost: Worksheets and drawing equipment

-Assessment: Up to 18 Credits internal and 7 credits external

-DVC LEVEL 3 Optional/Approved

-Entry Requirements: It is expected that students will have completed the subject at Level 2 to a satisfactory standard.

-Course Outline: DVC involves a rich variety of learning experiences leading to a wide range of career opportunities.
+10.15

+Course outline: Cost: Assessment: Level 2 DVC is based around the key concepts of visual communication, design practice, graphics, qualitative judgement and innovation: Design and Society - looks at an architectural period or era and the characteristics that identify that style.
+Considers a design proposal for our local area and looks at how designs can be influenced by geographical and cultural association.
+Design presentation Spiral bound A4 drawing book.
+A3 drawing block.
+Some drawing and colouring equipment.
+DVC LEVEL 3 Optional/Approved Entry Requirements: It is expected that students will have completed DVC at Level 2 to a satisfactory standard.
+DVC involves a rich variety of learning experiences leading to a wide range of career opportunities.
+DVC at Level 3 challenges Course Outline: DVC involves a rich variety of learning experiences leading to a wide range of career opportunities.
 DVC at Level 3 challenges students to develop the ability to work independently, creating innovation and knowledge in the design elements.
-DVC at this level focuses on the communication of ideas and precise drawing and presentation skills.
-It promotes awareness and understanding of technology and stimulates self-confidence and a pride in achieving:
+DVC focuses on the communication of spatial ideas and precise drawing and presentation skills.
+It promotes awareness and understanding of technology and stimulates self-confidence and a pride in creative.
+Practical design.
+Architectural design inspiration Architectural brief - influences of location Presentation skills Cost: A3 Drawing block.
+Drawing equipment Assessment: 16 Credits (12 internal, 4 external)

-Media Brief

-Architectural Brief e.g. holiday home

-Cost: Worksheets and drawing equipment 12 Credits internal and 6 credits external Assessment: